sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 - Verify that packets with IPs matching the removed forwarding rules are dropped on this specific port -
-### Test Case # 7 - DHCP Forwarding Rule
+### Test Case # 7 - DHCP Forwarding Rules

 #### Test Objective

-Verify that GCU is capable of adding blanket DHCP forwarding rules, and that traffic follows these rules accordingly
+Verify that GCU is capable of adding blanket DHCP and DHCPv6 forwarding rules, and that traffic follows these rules accordingly

 #### Testing Steps

-- Use GCU to create blanket DHCP packet forwarding rule
+- Use GCU to create blanket DHCP and DHCPv6 packet forwarding rules

 - Use GCU to create a blanket drop rule on a port